 Note that any new terms will not apply to any treatment package which is part-way through when the terms are changed.

 Notices and contact details: It is important that you keep us updated of any changes in your contact details.

-Changes in Applicable Law: You acknowledge and accept that applicable law may change and prevent GenesisCare from providing certain treatment.
-If GenesisCare becomes aware that such a change has occurred and the change has an effect on your treatment, GenesisCare will contact you to inform you of this and its consequences.
+Changes in applicable law: You acknowledge and accept that applicable law may change and prevent GenesisCare from providing certain treatment.
+If GenesisCare becomes aware that such a change has occurred and the change has an affect on your treatment, GenesisCare will contact you to inform you of this and its consequences.
 For the avoidance of doubt, applicable law includes all laws, regulations, guidelines and professional obligations applicable to the provision of treatment or the performance of services for you.

 If there is a problem with the services

 If there is any problem with the services we provide, please contact us and tell us as soon as possible, and we will investigate the problem under our complaints procedure and try to put things right as soon as we can.
 Please ask any member of staff at a centre for a copy of the leaflets that explain our complaints procedure.

 You have legal rights in relation to services not carried out with reasonable care and skill.
 Nothing in these terms will affect these legal rights.

 Assignment: GenesisCare may transfer and assign your contract to any person who acquires all or substantially all of the assets of GenesisCare or to any other member of the GenesisCare group of companies.

 Third party rights: Except for you or GenesisCare, no person will have any rights under or in connection with these terms.